 ID professionals have expertise treating infections in major organ systems.
 Therefore, we routinely work alongside other physicians like general internists, surgeons, cardiologists, gastroenterologists and neurologists.

-ID specialists are on the leading edge of some of the most important topics in medicine today - such as offering expert guidance and care for addressing COVID-19, the growing threat posed by antimicrobial resistance and global health challenges such as tuberculosis and malaria, and treating emerging infections such as Zika, pandemic influenza and Ebola.
+ID specialists are on the leading edge of some of the most important topics in medicine today - such as offering expert guidance and care for addressing COVID-19, the growing threat posed by antimicrobial resistance and global health challenges such as HIV, tuberculosis and malaria, and treating emerging infections such as Zika, pandemic influenza and Ebola.
 ID experts play a critical role in biopreparedness – ensuring that we are ready to address future health threats efficiently and effectively.
 Our medical detective work - which helps exclude causes of infectious diseases to arrive at the right diagnosis - is critical to preventing the onset of infections and caring for those who need treatment.
 We advise policymakers and the public on how to reduce the risk of infection.